Carlemonde/decision-tree-algorithms/README.md

 - data file: .csv or .xlsx file containing a categorical dataset with a target variable.
 - target variable: name of the variable (or column) holding the classification label.
-- instance to classify: .json file with a dictionary containing the values of a new object (or instance) to be classified against the newly generated decision tree.
+- instance to classify: .json file with a dictionary containing the values of a new object (or instance) to be classified from the newly generated decision tree.

+### Output
-The program returns ...
+The program returns a new decision tree, in a textual format.

+If the user provides a new instance to be classified, the program also returns the classification label for that instance and the path through the decision tree that the algorithm used to classify it.